 The study of the Crusades involves work in the primary sources, both Latin and Arabic, and students are expected to use them in their papers.
-A list of the primary sources in translation is provided in WebCT under Supplementary Material.
+A list of the primary sources in translation will be provided.
 The following is a selection of primary sources, which will be read in class:

 From James A. Brundage, The Crusades.
-A Documentary Survey (Milwaukee, 1962) 2 printing
+A Documentary Survey (Milwaukee, 1962) 2 printing nd